mukhtar-github/mern-stack-app/MERN_Stack_Course.md

 > Search </button>
 ```

-And then we have the *button.* So if someone *clicks this button, an onClick is going to findByName.*
+The first one is *searching by name in an input box, which is going to say search by name -- placeholder="Search by name", and the value is going to be the -- value={searchName}, and onChange is going to be -- onChange={onChangeSearchName}.* So as soon as *someone types something, it gets set as the name.* And then we have the *button.* So if someone *clicks the button, an onClick is going to findByName.*

 ```javascript
 <input